The Vivarium Building Checklist

 Unless you are working with a species that's very difficult to obtain captive bred (often abbreviated CB), there's usually no good reason to buy a wild caught (WC) animal.
 Wild-caught specimens have a higher chance of a parasite load, a harder time adjusting to life in captivity, and buying WC grows the demand for species being taken (sometimes smuggled) from the wild.
 Many species are available CB for a couple bucks more (and sometimes the same price), and purchasing CB is always worth the peace of mind.
 Plus, buying from a breeder offers a better warranty, and often provides you with somewhere to go when you have questions.
 Certain species are nearly always wild caught including Fire Bellied Toads, Green/Brown Tree Frogs, Anoles, Box Turtles, House Geckos, Iguanas, Tokay Geckos, Golden Geckos, and even some Chameleon species.
 Generally speaking, these wild caught animals don't make the best captive pets, and you'd be better off finding a breeder online than purchasing any of these species at a pet store.
 If it's not marked as 'captive bred', and/or the store can't tell you who bred the animal, it's probably wild caught.
 If purchasing a wild-caught species is necessary (certain species are new to the market, or rare in captivity), be sure to quarantine, test, and treat the animal (#5, above) when received to be safe.

 If you have a hard time dealing with tiny little bugs, vivarium building might not be for you, since both Springtails and Isopods are both incredibly useful (arguably critical) for the long term success of a true live vivarium.
-Springtails, Isopods, free-living nematodes, & detritivore mites are the four most commonly seen types of harmless & generally beneficial vivarium microfauna.
+Springtails, Isopods, free-living nematodes, and detritivore mites are the four most commonly seen types of harmless & generally beneficial vivarium microfauna.
 Springtails & Isopods are both species you'll need to manually introduce to your vivarium to get a population started.
 Detritivore mites & free-living nematodes are also commonly found living in live vivariums, but aren't usually introduced manually.
 These tiny critters are nearly impossible to avoid, since they are found nearly everywhere on earth, and are impervious to most processing techniques.
 Both of these common vivarium guests usually offer nothing but benefits to the environment, and are not generally a concern.
 For a whole lot more information about vivarium microfauna, check out our Vivarium Construction 102 article.

-New to vivarium building, & eager to get started?
+New to vivarium building, and eager to get started?
 We've been there!
 It's important that you 1'st see the full picture of what you'll need to build your vivarium start-to-finish, for the specific species you are working with.
 Be sure that you've decided on all of the necessary basics before beginning to purchase supplies, including: the terrarium itself, a drainage layer substrate, a screen separator, substrate, plants, microfauna, and lighting.
 It's best to research the benefits & drawbacks of each category's products, as builds can range considerably depending on your goals.
 Plant choice is especially important, so research the care for each plant species you choose to ensure it's size, lighting, watering, and humidity requirements match those of the vivarium's inhabitants.
 Learn more about proper plant & decor choices in our Vivariums 101 Guide.

 We frequently receive "lighting problem" emails from those who haven't used a recommended lighting solution (or equivalent).
 A light source which doesn't provide enough PAR light at plant-level has environmental implications beyond "how fast a plant will grow".
 On the other hand, choosing an inappropriate horticultural bulb which promotes "excellent plant growth" might not produce a naturally accurate color temperature, and can leave a vivarium's environment looking silly with a blue, purple, or pink hue.
 There are plenty of appropriate, inexpensive options (especially for shorter enclosures), but the importance of selecting an appropriate light source can't be understated.
 If you'd like to learn more about illuminating your vivarium, we've got two options which might help.
 Vivarium Lighting 101 discusses all the important theory behind illuminating a vivarium, and discusses the pros & cons of many lighting types in detail.
 Our Vivarium Lighting Kits use all the data discussed in our Vivarium Lighting article, and applies it to creating a few lighting options for 30 different enclosure sizes.
 (Just select your enclosure and you'll see what we'd recommend)